exploring self-realization, sacred personhood, and full humanity

 E. mmm… Ok, say more about “the joy” as the soul delighting in itself.

-K. Darling, we are entering an area of very deep mystery.
-In some sense Twins are, and are destined to become, One Person.
+K. We are entering an area of very deep mystery.
+In some sense Twins are, and are destined to become, the metaphoric One Person.
 Some Spirit-Guides say that Twins create an individuality, a kind of joint-soul.
 While they are distinct persons, they are also One Person.
 We don’t know what this means exactly right now, but surely it has something to do with a super-connection, a kind of shared personhood.

 E. This would mean that “the joy” of the soul knowing itself would become a joint-knowing -- a "multi-player game."

-K. I believe in some sense this is true, and therefore Twins would experience “the joy” on an elevated, expanded level.
+K. I believe in a certain way this is true, and therefore Twins would experience “the joy” on an elevated, expanded level.

 E. These are things we'll be investigating and meditating on for the next million years and beyond.